 A good way of assessing the risks of network connectivity is to first evaluate the network to determine which assets are worth protecting and the extent to which these assets should be protected.
 In principle, the cost of protecting a particular asset should not be more than the asset itself.
 A detailed list of all assets, which include both tangible objects, such as servers and workstations, and intangible objects, such as software and data should be made.
 Directories that hold confidential or mission-critical files must be identified.
 After identifying the assets, a determination of how much it cost to replace each asset must be made to prioritize the list of assets.
-Once the assets requiring protection are to determine what potential for loss exists.
-A thorough risk assessment will be be most valuable tool in shaping a network security policy.
-The risk assessment indicates the most valuable and the most vulnerable assets.
-A security policy can then be explicitly be assets.
-A security policy can then be
+Once the assets requiring protection are identified, it is necessary to identify the threats to these assets.
+The threats can then be examined to determine what potential for loss exists.
+A thorough risk assessment will be the most valuable tool in shaping a network security policy.
+The risk assessment indicates both the most valuable and the most vulnerable assets.
+A security policy can then be established to focus on security measures that can identify these assets.

-23 Components of a Network Security Policy
+2.3 Components of a Network Security Policy

-Achough network security policies are subjective and can be very different for different organizations, there are certain issues that are relevant in most policies.
+Although network security policies are subjective and can be very different for different organizations, there are certain issues that are relevant in most policies.
 This section explains some of the common components of a network security policy.

-13.1 Cryptography
+2.3.1 Cryptography

 Cryptography is the science of using mathematics to encrypt and decrypt data.
 Cryptography enables you to store sensitive information or transmit it across insecure networks (like the Internet) so that it cannot be read by anyone except the intended recipient.
 While cryptography is the science of securing data, cryptanalysis is the science of analyzing and breaking secure communication.
 Classical cryptanalysis involves an interesting combination of analytical reasoning, application of mathematical tools, pattern finding, patience, determination, and luck.
-Cryptanalysts are also called attackers.
+Cryptanalysis are also called attackers.